Alfaro cultratus: Ecology

 Alfaro cultratus is insectivorous, taking aquatic insects as juveniles and moving onto terrestrial insects in adulthood.

 Like most American poeciliids, the knife livebearers reproduce ovoviviparously.
 After a gestation period of 24 days, the female gives birth to 10 to 30 young, seldom more.
 For a livebearer, the gestation period is relatively short and the brood size small.
 The fry reach sexual maturity within six months.

 Fishkeeping

 Alfaro cultratus is one of numerous livebearers popular in the fishkeeping hobby.
-It requires a temperature of 24 °C to 28 °C. The fish is intolerant of stagnant water, being susceptible to bacterial infections, making it necessary to change about 30% of the aquarium water twice a month.
+It requires a temperature of 24 to 28 °C. The fish is intolerant of stagnant water, being susceptible to bacterial infections, making it necessary to change about 30% of the aquarium water twice a month.
 Aquatic plants help reduce its natural skittishness.

 The knife livebearers are best kept in a single species aquarium.
 The adults should be fed small live food such as daphnia, but will also take flake food.
 The fry can be fed brine shrimp nauplii.